 Becoming a Christian does not make all your problems go away.
-You will still struggle against sin, but you will do so with the assurance that Christ continues to love you, and forgive you through your faith in him.
+You will still struggle against sin, but you will do so with the assurance that Christ continues to love you and forgive you.
 "There is now no condemnation for those who are in Christ Jesus" (Romans 8:1).

-The New Testament also shows us that those who believe in Christ are to be baptized as a symbol of their faith, the death of their old sins, and their new life (Romans 6:3-4).
+The New Testament also shows us that those who believe in Christ are to be baptized as a symbol of their salvation, the death of their old sins, and their new life (Romans 6:3-4).
+Baptism pictures what Jesus has done for us.
 Talk to a Christian leader about expressing your faith in this way.